Alex-Betz/essays/potato/README.md

  [^9]: Bethke.
  [^10]: Domingo Ríos, André Devaux, and José Ignacio Ruiz de Galarreta, "Ancient Potato Varieties of the Canary Islands: Their History, Diversity and Origin of the Potato in Europe," *Potato Research* (2023): 965–66, https://doi.org/10.1007/s11540-023-09672-2.
 See also David Ellis, Alberto Salas, Oswaldo Chavez, Rene Gomez, and Noelle Anglin, "Ex Situ Conservation of Potato [*Solanum* Section *Petota* (Solanaceae)] Genetic Resources in Genebanks," in *The Potato Crop*, ed.
 Hugo Campos and Oscar Ortiz, 109–38 (Cham, Switzerland: Springer International Publishing, 2020), 113–15, http://dx.doi.org/10.1007/978-3-030-28683-5_4.
  [^11]: David M. Spooner, Marc Ghislain, Reinhard Simon, Shelley H. Jansky, and Tatjana Gavrilenko, "Systematics, Diversity, Genetics, and Evolution of Wild and Cultivated Potatoes," *Botanical Review* 80, no. 4 (2014): 283, https://doi.org/10.1007/s12229-014-9146-y.
- [^12]: Redcliffe N. Salaman, The History and Social Influence of the Potato (Cambridge: Cambridge University Press, 1949), 18–19.
+ [^12]: Redcliffe N. Salaman, *The History and Social Influence of the Potato* (Cambridge: Cambridge University Press, 1949), 18–19.
 [^13]: Salaman, 28.
 [^14]: Reader, 8–9.
-[^15]: Inca Garcilaso de la Vega, The Incas: The Royal Commentaries of the Inca Garcilaso de la Vega 1539–1616, trans.
+[^15]: Inca Garcilaso de la Vega, *The Incas: The Royal Commentaries of the Inca Garcilaso de la Vega 1539–1616*, trans.
 Alain Gheerbrant (New York: The Orion Press, 1961), 164–66.
+[^16]: McNeill, 71-72.
+[^17]: McNeill, 72; David Nally and Gerry Kearns, "Vegetative States: Potatoes, Affordances, and Survival Ecologies," *Antipode* 52, no. 5 (2020): 1378, https://doi.org/10.1111/anti.12652.
+[^18]: Gallagher and Greenblatt; Nally and Kearns, 1385.
+[^19]: Hezekiah Kirkpatrick, *An Account of the Manner in Which Potatoes Are Cultivated and Preserved,: And the Uses to Which They Are Applied in the Counties of Lancaster and Chester, Together with a Description of a New Variety of the Potatoe, Peculiarly Convenient for Forcing in Hot-Houses and Frames.
+By H. Kirkpatrick* (Warrington, England, 1796), 2.
+[^20]: Gallagher and Greenblatt, 118.
+[^21]: Gallagher and Greenblatt, 114.
+[^22]: Gallagher and Greenblatt, 133–35.
+[^23]: Gallagher and Greenblatt, 129; Nally and Kearns, 1382, 1384.
+[^24]: Nally and Kearns, 1385–86.
+[^25]: Finola O’Kane, "A cabin and not a cottage: the architectural embodiment of the Irish nation," in *Ireland in the European Eye*, ed.
+Gisela Holfter and Bettina Migge (Dublin: Royal Irish Academy, 2019), 260–61.
+[^26]: Gallagher and Greenblatt, 115–16.
+[^27]: William Cobbett, *The English Gardener: or, A Treatise on the Situation, Soil Enclosing and Laying-Out, of Kitchen Gardens; on the Making and Managing of Hot-Beds and Green-Houses; and on the Propagation and Cultivation of All Sorts of Kitchen-Garden Plants, and of Fruit-Trees...And Also, on the Formation of Shrubberies and Flower-Gardens; ...
+Concluding with a Kalendar, Giving Instructions Relative to the Sowings, Plantings, Prunings, and Other Labours, to Be Performed in the Gardens, in Each Month of the Year* (London: Published by the author, 1833), 122.
+[^28]: Toby C. Barnard, "Gardening, diet, and "˜improvement’ in later seventeenth-century Ireland," *The Journal of Garden History* 10, no. 1 (1990): 81, https://doi.org/10.1080/01445170.1990.10408279.
+[^29]: Barnard, 72.
+[^30]: Allen J. Grieco, "The Social Politics of Pre-Linnaean Botanical Classification," *I Tatti Studies: Essays in the Renaissance* 4 (1991): 146, https://doi-org.pitt.idm.oclc.org/10.2307/4603673; Barnard, 76–77.
+[^31]: Salaman, 342.
+[^32]: Emma C. Spary, *Feeding France: New Sciences of Food, 1760-1815* (Cambridge University Press, 2014), 67.
+[^33]: Spary, 69.
+[^34]: Antoine-Augustin Parmentier, *Manière de faire le pain de pommes de terre, sans mélange de farine* (Paris: L’Imprimerie Royale, 1779), 36-37.
+[^35]: Spary, 75–76.
+[^36]: Spary, 76.
+[^37]: Spary, 84.
+[^38]: Nally and Kearns, 1383.
+[^39]: Nally and Kearns, 1378.
+[^40]: Nally and Kearns, 1376–77; McNeill, 72.
+[^41]: Christiaan Vandenbroeke, "Cultivation and Consumption of the Potato in the 17th and 18th Century," *Acta Historiae Neerlandicae* 5 (1971): 21–22.
+[^42]: M. Bergman, "The Potato Blight in the Netherlands and its Social Consequences (1845–1847)," *International Review of Social History* 12, no. 3 (1967): 390–93.
+[^43]: Nally and Kearns, 1380, 1382.
+[^44]: Nally and Kearns, 1380; McNeill, 71.
+[^45]: McNeill, 71.
+[^46]: Nally and Kearns, 1379.
+[^47]: Salaman, 335.
+[^48]: Salaman, 343.
+[^49]: Nally and Kearns, 1383.
+[^50]: Nally and Kearns, 1381.
+[^51]: Nally and Kearns, 1378.
  [^52]: Anne Hammond, "Ansel Adams at Manzanar War Relocation Center, 1943–1944," *History of Photography* 30, no. 3 (Autumn 2006): 247, https://doi.org/10.1080/03087298.2006.10443467.
  [^53]: U.S. Department of the Interior, National Park Service, "Chapter Twelve: Operation of Manzanar War Relocation Center, January 1943–November 1945," in *Manzanar Historic Resource Study/Special History Study* (National Park Service, 2002), under the heading "Vegetable Production," accessed May 23, 2025, https://www.nps.gov/parkhistory/online_books/manz/hrs12.htm.
  [^54]: Miné Okubo, *Citizen 13660*, Classics of Asian American Literature (Seattle: University of Washington Press, 2014), 169.